ni/veristand-editor-plugin-examples/README.md

 # VeriStand Editor Plugin Examples

-This repo contains examples for configuring and extending the VeriStand Editor.
-Some of the features displayed are:
+This repo contains example code that configures and extends the VeriStand Editor.
+These examples demonstrate how to:
-* The ability to create custom C# controls for the VeriStand Screen.
+* Create custom C# screen controls.
-* The ability to customize the editor - removing menu items, toolbar items, tool windows and configuration pane editors.
+* Customize the IDE with menu items, toolbar items, tool windows, and configuration pane editors.

 ## Getting Started